lachgra/ING/README.md

 This program, given a text file of arbitrary size, searches for the line which resembles the search term as closely as possible.
-ING will return a rank of the lines in the text which achieved the highest level of similarity.
+It will return a rank of the lines in the text which achieved the highest level of similarity.